 If you observe careless or negligent truck driver behavior, you can contact the FMCSA to report bad driving in non-emergency situations.
 This government agency receives and investigates complaints filed by phone (1-888-DOT-SAFT) or online at the FMCSA National Consumer Complaint Database.

-At Shrager & Sachs, we have worked with many individuals and families whose lives have been affected by careless, reckless, or negligent driving.
+At Shrager, Sachs, & Blanco, we have worked with many individuals and families whose lives have been affected by careless, reckless, or negligent driving.
 We have helped both truckers injured in accidents and passenger vehicle drivers hurt in truck-involved collisions.
 If you have been involved in a truck-related accident, contact one of our truck accident attorneys.
 We can schedule a free consultation to discuss your case.